rempel1234/image-creation-deployment/linux/oracle/8/README.md

 # How to create, update, and use a kickstart file for Oracle Linux 8

+First off, if you just want to use this copy

+1. ks.cfg to the root directory of the ISO
+1. isolinux.cfg to the isolinux directory of the ISO
+1. grup.cfg to the EFI/BOOT directory of the ISO
+1. make an EFI bootable ISO from that

+Please note, if you didn't do anything to convert the updated folder to an ISO, it won't kickstart...

 ## Download the Oracle Linux 8 ISO

 1. Browse to https://www.oracle.com/linux/technologies/oracle-linux-downloads.html